-Another factor that adds to its invasive nature is that it emerges early in the spring, so it often has a head start over native plants that break their dormancy later.
-They might not be able to compete for nutrients, water, and sunlight in a location that valerian has already occupied with its vigorous growth.
+Valerian emerges early in the spring so it often has a head start over native plants that break their dormancy later.
+Native plants might not be able to compete for nutrients, water, and sunlight in a location that valerian has already occupied with its vigorous growth.

-The outstanding characteristic of the roots is their pungent smell.
+The outstanding characteristic of valerian roots is their pungent smell.
 It is somewhere between earthy and foul and funky, often compared to the odor of dirty socks.
-That smell persists when valerian root is dried and ground as an herbal remedy.

 If there are just a few valerian plants popping up in your yard, remove them by hand.
 This is best done by lifting them out of the ground with a trowel to make sure you get the entire plant—the stem breaks easily—as well as the roots.
 Do this as soon as the seedlings emerge, and definitely before they flower and set seed.

 If valerian has overgrown a larger area, you can mow it.
-Again, this needs to be done before the plants go into seed.
+Again, this needs to be done before the plants set seed.
 If you are too late, mowing or any other form of mechanical removal will make it worse because you will just spread the seeds around further.

 A heavy infestation might require repeated mowing and a follow-up spray treatment with an herbicide containing glyphosate.
-Keep in mind, however, that this is a non-selective herbicide that can kill all other vegetation around it.
+Keep in mind, however, that this is a non-selective herbicide that kills all other vegetation around it.

-It blooms in May, thus earlier than garden valerian.
+Red valerian (Valeriana rubra) is a native of the Mediterranean, both northern Africa and southern Europe.
+It can also be an invasive plant.
+It blooms in May, earlier than garden valerian.
 Its star-shaped flowers are crimson-colored, pink, or white.
 Just like garden valerian, it also self-seeds easily.

 Can valerian be grown in pots to make it less invasive?